Urban Agriculture Extension Agent

 • 5 years' professional work experience

-Competitive candidates will have one or more of the following qualifications and qualities:
+Competitive candidates will have a passion for agriculture and some or all of the following qualifications and qualities:

 Required Language Skills

 There are no pre-requisite language requirements for this position.